 What Is A Portable Diesel-Powered Air Compressor?

 One of the most popular diesel-powered air compressors used in areas such as the Permian Basin in Southwest Texas includes devices such as the Atlas Copco XAS 188.
 The Atlas Copco XAS 188 air compressor is a single-stage oil-injected rotary screw type air compressor, powered by a liquid-cooled, three-cylinder diesel engine.
-The unit consists of an air end, diesel engine, cooling circuit, air/oil separation, and control systems – all enclosed within a sound dampened HardHatTM polyethylene shell.
-Unique features of the air compressor include– 110% fluid containment, internal toolbox, external lifting eye, new easy to use controller XC1004.
+The unit consists of an air end, diesel engine, cooling circuit, air/oil separation, and control systems – all enclosed within a sound-dampened HardHatTM polyethylene shell.
+Unique features of the air compressor include– 110% fluid containment, an internal toolbox, an external lifting eye, and a new easy-to-use controller XC1004.